-The Safe Concussion Outcome Recovery & Education (SCORE) Program at Children’s National Medical Center evaluates, monitors and manages the care of children and adolescents with concussions (mild traumatic brain injury or TBI).
+The Safe Concussion Outcome Recovery & Education (SCORE) Program at Children’s National Health System evaluates, monitors and manages the care of children and adolescents with concussions (mild traumatic brain injury or TBI).
 The program consults with physicians regionally and nationally, as well as scholastic and youth recreational sports programs in which children are vulnerable to injury.

 The SCORE program is one of the only programs in the greater Washington, DC, area that specializes in the evaluation and management of concussions in children.

 - Provide the highest level of service to children, adolescents and young adults with concussions/mild TBI

 - Increase research-based knowledge, skills and instrumentation used in evaluation and treatment